A Guide to Asking for & Getting the Pay Rise You Deserve

-Asking your manager for a pay rise can be nerve-wracking, so much so that some people wait for months or even years before asking for what they deserve.
+Asking your manager for a pay rise can be nerve-wracking, so much so that some people wait months or even years before asking for what they deserve.

-This guide will cover: preparing to ask for a pay rise, how/when to ask for and justify it, the right questions to ask, negotiating with your manager and recovering from an unsuccessful request.
+This guide will cover preparing to ask for a pay rise, how/when to ask for and justify it, the right questions to ask, negotiating with your manager, and recovering from an unsuccessful request.

 You should never ask for a pay rise without preparing for this conversation.
 No matter how good your relationship is with your manager, they will be expecting you to prove that you deserve the salary you’re asking for and won’t respond favourably if it seems like you did not prepare.

 Before broaching the subject of a pay rise, always:

 1) Build Your Case: The most important thing you can do before asking your boss for a raise is to know exactly why you are deserving of one.
 When you’ve built a strong case for yourself, it will be much easier to ask for what you want with confidence.
 Look back to recent projects and periods where you went beyond what was expected and provided real value for your company.
 Always use specific performance data when possible.

 2) Know Your Worth: Identify your worth to understand your market value both inside and outside the company.
 This will help you determine if you’re getting paid fairly and set a realistic number to bring to the table when negotiating your salary.
 You can calculate your market value by using tools like Glassdoor’s salary calculator to get an estimate of what you should be making based on your location and experience level.
 If your current salary is not reflective of your market value, you can use this as a justification for why you should be paid more.

 Picking the right time to ask for a pay rise is just as important for preparing for this discussion.
 When you ask for a pay rise at the wrong time, it can result in a negative response or an awkward conversation that could damage your relationship with the manager.

 A few great times to ask for a pay rise are: